TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

 :aspect:`Description`
    Prints content with :php:`HTMLSpecialChars()` and :html:`<pre></pre>`:
-   Useful for debugging which value :ts:`stdWrap` actually ends up with, if you are constructing a website with TypoScript.
+   Useful for debugging which value :typoscript:`stdWrap` actually ends up with, if you are constructing a website with TypoScript.

 .. attention::